amatsuda/routes_lazy_routes/README.md

 ## Trade-off

 The first visitor of the server should sacrifice their time for the Rails process to load the routes.
+First strike is deadly.
 If you're bundling this in the production server, it'd be a good idea to throw a jab to the server right after the deployment in order to warm up before accepting real client requests.